 Director of Communications

-Keith Kamisugi is the Director of Communications at the Equal Justice Society, a nnonprofit transforming our nation’s consciousness through law, social science, and the arts.
+Keith Kamisugi is the Director of Communications at the Equal Justice Society, an Oakland, Calif.-based nonprofit led by Eva Paterson transforming our nation’s consciousness through law, social science, and the arts.
+He joined EJS in Oct.
+2006.

-Keith has been with EJS full-time since October 2006.
-He has nore than 20 years of communications and marketing experience, including positions as a media relations manager for a Fortune 10 company, an account manager for a technology PR agency, and serving a diverse portfolio of companies as an independent consultant.
+Keith has more than 20 years of communications and marketing experience, including positions as a media relations manager for a Fortune 10 company, an account manager for a technology PR agency, and serving a diverse portfolio of companies as an independent consultant.
 He also served on the executive staffs of Hawai’i governors John Waihee and Benjamin Cayetano.

 He has presented talks on public relations, online strategies, politics and business for numerous organizations and events, including: Netroots Nation, University of California at Berkeley, Stanford University, University of San Francisco, Golden Gate University, The Anderson School at UCLA, Asian Pacific American Law Students Association, Marin County Youth Commission, staff of the San Francisco Board of Supervisors, the Public Relations Society of America, the Asian American Bar Association of the Greater Bay Area, Greenlining Institute, EEOC Quad Council and the California Pan-Ethnic Health Network.